PwC Malta's Privacy Statement

 Personal data is any information relating to an identified or identifiable living person.
-PwC processes personal data for numerous purposes, and the means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.
+PwC processes personal data for numerous purposes.
+The means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.
+In any case, we ensure that only the strict minimum information is collected.

 When collecting and using personal data, our policy is to be transparent about why and how we process personal data.
 To find out more about our specific processing activities, please go to the relevant sections of this statement.